 Dawn: Take an evening canal cruise.
 Cliché and touristic for sure, taking a Canal Cruise in nonetheless a must do to get a better understanding of the whole system of water canals, houseboats and canal houses.
 You will understand why the houses are all leaning for example!
 Taking the cruise by night is really nice as you get to see all the bridges lit up and to peek through the windows of fancy canal and boat houses.

 A lot of the canal cruises depart from Damrak, straight down from Amsterdam Central Station.
 Don’t miss Amsterdam’s most famous canal houses while you are there!

-Dinner time: Before going to dinner, stop by any bar to have a drink and try some bitterballen, the traditional deep fried meatballs, or the somewhat similar kroketten.
-Do it like the Dutchies and dip your Bitterballen into mustard or smash your Krokettens onto bread.
-For dinner, I highly recommend enough paying a visit to Pesca, a cool, trendy and delicious Sea Food restaurant in the Jordaan neighbourhood.
+Dinner time: Before going to dinner, stop by any bar to have a drink and try some bitterballen, the traditional deep-fried meatballs, or the somewhat similar kroketten.
+Do it like the Dutchies do and dip your Bitterballen into mustard or smash your Krokettens onto bread.
+For dinner, I highly recommend paying a visit to Pesca, a cool, trendy, and delicious Sea Food restaurant in the Jordaan neighborhood.

-As you enter Pesca, the first thing you will notice is the fresh fish market display.
+As you enter Pesca, the first thing you will notice is the fresh fish market-like display.

 Pick you favorite seafood and the quantities you want, and the friendly staff will advise you the cooking style options they offer.
 You can choose some sides as well, from a large black board.

 Once you are done with the food, head over to the drink market.
 Again, well advised by one of the staff pick your beers or wine from a selection of cool brands, small vineyards and organic productions.